 The Archaeological Museum, where objects found on the site are preserved, is of particular interest.

-The National Etruscan Museum Pompeo Aria houses an important exhibition that can be admired by participating in the guided tours organized throughout the year.
-A short distance away, the archaeological area of the ancient city of Kainua represents an exceptional testimony of the Etruscan civilization.
+The Pompeo Aria National Etruscan Museum houses an important exhibition that can be admired by participating in the guided tours organized throughout the year.
+A short distance away, the archaeological area of the ancient city of Kainua represents an exceptional testimony to the Etruscan civilization.

 The Parish Church of San Lorenzo di Panico, dating back to the 12th century, rises north of Marzabotto and is considered one of the most beautiful Romanesque buildings of the Bolognese Apennines.
-Of value the apse with precious architectural ornamentation.
+Of value is the apse with prized architectural ornamentation.